 We’d love to have a chat with you whatever stage of preparation you are at.
 Whether it just be a dream of rowing an particular route and want to know more about how viable the route is or if you’re further along the journey and just need support services for during your row, please get in touch via the contact page and ask for a proposal to turn your dreams into reality.

-We’re proudly working (or have worked recently) with these teams to support them during their ocean rowing challenges:
+We’re proudly working (or have worked) with these teams to support them during their ocean rowing challenges:

 Round Britain Row – Solo – Andy Hodgeson

 Rowing around the coast of Britain is no small feat.
 With swiftly changing weather and brutal tides that all but stop you from rowing for about half of the time the British coastline may seem benign and calm but is anything but simple.
 Andy has already attempted this journey in 2017 but after nearly 4 months decided to call it a day and prepare for 2018.
-After some further guidance from us and an on water training day we’ve made a few tweaks which we hope will see him arrive back under Tower Bridge to finish in under 4 months.
+After some further guidance from us including an on-water training day Andy set off.
+We continued to provide land-based weather forecasts and guidance throughout his challenge.
+Eventually Andy rowed under Tower Bridge again to become the first person to row solo around Britain.

 Charlie Martell – Team Hesco Row Pacific 2019